 Integrate WPM with SolarWinds Pingdom

-Starting in WPM 2020.2, you can use recordings created in the Web Transaction Recorder as Transaction Checks in SolarWinds Pingdom, enabling you to play recordings from a cloud network of probes outside of your firewall, providing a truer representation of external end users.
+Starting in WPM 2020.2, you can create recordings with the Web Transaction Recorder and save them for use as Transaction Checks in SolarWinds Pingdom, enabling you to play recordings from a cloud network of probes outside of your firewall, providing a truer representation of external end users.

 Both products monitor websites and web applications, but in different ways:

 - WPM is a perpetually licensed, on-premises synthetic end user monitoring tool.
 You can use it to record typical end user transactions (visiting a web page, logging into a web app, or completing a form) and then replay the recording automatically and repeatedly, as if it were an end user.
 If a transaction fails, you’ll get notified.